Trigonotarbida: Trigonotarbids and ricinuleids

 Reconstruction of Palaeocharinus, a genus known to have tiny pedipalpal claws.

 The ricinuleid species Ricinoides atewa, showing divided tergites.

 In 1892, Ferdinand Karsch suggested that the rare and rather bizarre-looking ricinuleids (Ricinulei) were the last living descendants of the trigonotarbids.
 A similar hypothesis was reintroduced by Dunlop, who pointed out distinct similarities and possible sister group relationship between these arachnid groups.
 Both have opisthosomal tergites divided into median and lateral plates and both have a complicated coupling mechanism between the prosoma and the opisthosoma which 'locks' the two halves of the body together.
 Although cladistic analysis has tended to recover ricinuleids in their traditional position closely related to mites and ticks, further discoveries have revealed that the tip of the pedipalp ends in a small claw in both trigonotarbids and ricinuleids.
 If the hypothesis is true, ricinuleids, despite the lack of tetrapulmonate key characters (e.g. book lungs), may represent part of the pantetrapulmonate clade alongside trigonotarbids as well.

 Internal relationships

 The first cladistic analysis of the trigonotarbids was published in 2014.
 This recovered the families Anthracomartidae, Anthracosironidae, and Eophrynidae as monophyletic.
 In contrast Trigonotarbidae, Aphantomartidae, Palaeocharinidae, and Kreischeriidae were not.
-Two clades were consistently recovered with strong support—(Palaeocharinus (Archaeomartidae + Anthracomartidae)), and Lissomartus as sister group the 'eophrynid assemblage' (Aphantomartus (Alkenia (Pseudokreischeria (Kreischeria (Eophrynus + Pleophrynus))))).
+Two clades were consistently recovered with strong support—(Palaeocharinus (Archaeomartidae + Anthracomartidae)), and Lissomartus as sister group the 'eophrynid assemblage' (Aphantomartus (Alkenia (Pseudokreischeria (Kreischeria (Eophrynus + Pleophrynus)))).

 Description

 Dorsal (A) and ventral (B) morphology of a trigonotarbid.

 External morphology of a trigonotarbid in sagittal section.

 Trigonotarbids superficially resemble spiders, but can be easily recognised by having tergites on the dorsal side of the opisthosoma divided into median and lateral plates.
 This character is shared with ricinuleids (Ricinulei) (see also Ricinulei#Relationships).
 As in other arachnids, the body is divided into a prosoma (or cephalothorax) and opisthosoma (or abdomen).
-Body length ranges from a couple of millimetres up to about 5 cm.
+Body length ranges from a couple of millimetres up to about 5 cm in Kreischeria.